SixSleepyAsh/zois/content/Episode One - Book.md

 Outside, the moon climbed higher, its light painting the floor silver.
 Somewhere in the distance, a guard’s horn sounded—low, steady, unwavering.

 Talos tucked the scroll into his tunic, his fingers brushing the amber pendant.

+## Chapter 3: **Echoes of the Heart Tree**

+Thorne’s boots echoed softly against the moss-carved steps of the Crownspire, the highest tower in Zoís’s royal complex.
+The air here smelled of petrichor and ancient stone, a remnant of the Eldertree’s roots that coiled beneath the castle like dormant serpents.
+The wind carried a crisp chill as he ascended, his steps guided by instinct rather than purpose.
+The worn stone beneath his feet whispered stories of centuries past, of kings and warriors who once tread the same paths.
+His four glowing green eyes flickered in the dim light, searching, watching.
+The damp coolness of the stone seeped through his armor, a reminder of the weight he carried.
+Eventually, he found himself at the hidden passage leading to the secret terrace high above the castle.

+Stepping onto the secluded overlook, he saw King Chrysós standing at the edge, gazing into the vast night sky.
+The moonlight painted his carved wooden features in silver, accentuating the intricate patterns of bark and veins upon his face.
+The air was thick with the scent of blooming nightflowers and the faint, sweet aroma of sap drifting from the roots far below.
+His elyssage barely stirred in the breeze, their colors shifting in the moonlight like ripples on water.
+Thorne approached quietly, the faint creak of his armor the only sound breaking the silence.

+"Majesty," Thorne greeted, his voice low and steady, the cold air biting at his breath.

+"You always find me here, Thorne," Chrysós responded without turning, his voice carrying the weight of contemplation.

+"You make it easy, sire.
+Even kings have their habits."
+Thorne’s eyes roamed the terrace, the distant torches of the castle walls flickering below like fireflies trapped in the night.

+Chrysós allowed his elyssage to flare slightly, a fleeting sign of amusement, before their colors darkened with concern.
+"The border unrest grows worse.
+Our scouts report more sightings of the Blightborn near the outer settlements.
+The air feels... wrong.
+Thick."

+Thorne’s grip tightened on the hilt of his spear, _Vigil’s Reach_, the familiar weight reassuring beneath his palm.
+"They move like a plague, Your Majesty.
+We push them back, but they return stronger each time.
+The scent of decay lingers long after they’ve gone."

+Chrysós sighed, his elyssage flickering with conflicted hues.
+"And Talos… I know he believes I’m too harsh.
+He struggles under the weight of expectation."

+Thorne glanced at the king, his four eyes narrowing.
+"He is young, but he learns.
+Still, perhaps he needs to hear it from you, not through commands and expectations."

+The king’s elyssage shifted to a subdued shade, although their usually as grey.
+"I’ve often wondered… if Talos should walk a different path.
+If he should give up the spear and pursue his studies instead.
+Books demand understanding, not sacrifice."

+Chrysós exhaled slowly, then his eyes drifted to the horizon.
+The cool wind carried the distant murmur of the forest below, rustling through the dense canopy.
+"Our world is changing, Thorne.
+The lands are not what they once were.
+The ancient borders held by our ancestors weaken, and with them, our grasp on stability.
+The whispers of the old spirits grow fainter, and our people look to us for guidance."

+Thorne nodded, the distant hoot of a nightbird punctuating the king’s words.
+"The balance is shifting.
+The Forest’s voice is not as strong as it used to be.
+The roots that bind our lands together are losing their hold.
+I fear that if Talos does not stand firm, others will rise to claim what we cannot protect."

+Chrysós's gills darkened momentarily before softening to a contemplative hue.
+"I think of the other kingdoms beyond our borders—the Ivory Dominion with their ruthless expansion, the shifting sands of the Sunscorned Isles, and the quiet strength of the Ember Spire.
+Each watching, waiting for us to falter."

+"They smell weakness, sire," Thorne murmured, his feathers bristling slightly against the wind.
+"And they are patient."

+The king let out a long breath, his feathers trembling slightly in the wind.
+"That is why we must be stronger, more united than ever.
+Talos represents the future, but he must understand that strength is not only in the blade.
+Our world is vast, and wisdom must guide the hand that wields power."

+Thorne’s elyssage feathers rippled in silent agreement, their emerald hues glistening faintly.
+"Then tell him, Majesty.
+He carries the weight of your expectations, but he should also know he carries your love.
+Let him see the world through your eyes before he must hold it upon his shoulders."

+Chrysós’s gills brightened, a flicker of warmth threading through their hues.
+"You are wise, Thorne.
+Wiser than most give you credit for."

+Thorne huffed lightly, a low rumble in his chest.
+"Wisdom is just the sum of mistakes, sire.
+And I’ve made my fair share."

+A pause stretched between them as the wind carried whispers from the distant forests.
+Chrysós inhaled deeply, his elyssage shifting back to a darkened grey.
+"What happened… that is not your sin to bear alone, Thorne.
+We all carry the weight of the queen's loss."

+Thorne’s eyes flickered, his feathers trembling slightly.
+"I was sworn to protect her.
+I failed.
+That weight does not lessen."

+"Perhaps not," Chrysós said softly, turning to meet Thorne’s gaze, "but it is shared."
+He stepped forward, his presence grounding.
+"Talos may struggle, but so do we all.
+We must show him that strength is not in solitude, but in unity."